matt-e0/CubeSat-Fault-Tolerant-Control/Control Theory/README.md

 | Reduces processing load of microcontroller (no reaction wheel speed sensing or heavy matrix updates) | Can achieve a higher pointing accuracy during failures as feedback prevents overcompensation |
 | Independent of fault-detection architecture, no risk for false-positives | System doesn't try to power faulty motors |

+A passive fault-isolating control method was chosen as the project is aimed to integrate easily into existing satellite designs.
+The addition of a fault-detection and isolation program and the requirement for actuator feedback increases the complexity of the design and the load on the control electronics.
+The most promising passive controller is the ASMC, due to its high robustness and it's ability to linearise non-linear kinematics by defining a sliding surface.

 <p align="center">
   <img src="/Resources/ControlTheory1.png" width="500"/>